 If you are not sure what to do, ask your doctor or pharmacist.

 If you have trouble remembering to take your medicine, ask your doctor, nurse or pharmacist

 How long to take it for

-Take TYKERB for as long as your doctor recommends.
+Keep taking Tykerb for as long as your doctor recommends.
 Don't stop unless your doctor

 Things you must do